jaydattdesai/microservices-spring/README.md

 8) discovery-server-client.png - This image represents the discovery server and client applications running on pcf

 9) client-registration-pcf-discovery-server.png - This image represents the discovery server on pcf .
 In that discovery server you can see client registration

+10) pcf free account has capacity of 2 GB only. so we can at max run 2 microservices only .
+Else entire above scenario can be replicated on pcf.